ahmedsomaa/frontend-architecture-fundamentals/modules/1-foundations/system-design-vs-architecture.md

 ## Decision Analysis Framework

-To determine where a decision falls on the spectrum, consider:
+We can vizualize the architecture & design as a sepcturm.
+To determine where a decision falls on this spectrum, consider:

 ### 1. Change Difficulty